Joint moments of a characteristic polynomial and its derivative for the circular $\beta$-ensemble: Transforming

 refers to the Euler beta function in usual notation.
 It is a classical result that this single variable PDF relates to the Gauss hypergeometric function --- that is the case $p=2, q=1, m=1$ of (\ref{3.40}) --- via the integral representation

 Similarly in the multivariable case, the way (\ref{J1}) relates to the hypergeometric functions based on Jack polynomials is through particular integral representations.

 To make use of these known results for the Jacobi $\beta$-ensemble in the problem of analysing the Cauchy $\beta$-ensemble quantity (\ref{1.7c}), we require theory from the recent work \cite{FR20} which relates averages in the two ensembles.
-To present this theory, with the PDF for the Cauchy $\beta$-ensemble specified by (\ref{1.7}), denote the ensemble average of $f = f(x_1,\dots,x_N)$ by $\langle f \rangle^{(Cy)}_s$.
+To present this theory, with the PDF for the nonsymmetric Cauchy $\beta$-ensemble specified by (\ref{1.7}), denote the ensemble average of $f = f(x_1,\dots,x_N)$ by $\langle f \rangle^{(Cy)}_{s_+, s_-}$.
 Similarly, with the PDF for the Jacobi $\beta$-ensemble specified by the normalised version of (\ref{J1}), denote the corresponding average of $f$ by $\langle f \rangle^{(J)}_{\lambda_1,\lambda_2}$.
 For both classes of averages the dependence on $N$ and $\beta$ is implicit.
-With this notation, we have as a corollary of \cite[Prop.~2.1]{FR20} that for $f$ analytic about the origin
+With this notation, we have from \cite[Prop.~2.1]{FR20} that for $f$ a multivariable polynomial

-An essential point regarding the interpretation of this identity is that the LHS is to be understood in the sense of analytic continuation with respect to $\lambda_1,\lambda_2$, or equivalently $s$.
+An essential point regarding the interpretation of this identity is that both sides are to be understood in the sense of analytic continuation in $s_+, s_-$.